We Danced Together

 “Glaring neon lights.
 Two shady figures jumping.
 Sense of foreboding.”

 In strong contrast to the jungle are the concrete buildings of New York in the following illustration.
 Two tiny, lighthearted figures, illuminated by neon lights, seem to be jumping over the roofs of this metropolis.
 There seems to be no connection to the previous image.
 But the dark of the night, the harsh artificial light, the shifted horizon and the inverted reading direction slowly raise a feeling of discomfort in the viewer.
 It gets strengthened by the word ›foreboding‹ in the haiku.
 It seems unbelievable, that this delicate and unconcerned person is the same as the ultralarge, rough and tense woman from the prior image.
 The newly introduced character (Reel McCoy) attracts the attention of the audience by his elegant posture, and invites us to learn more about him.

 While dawn is approaching slowly, the two figures get closer in the shadow of the Empire State Building.
 They defy gravitation and fly in dancing poses through the air.
-But the ambience comes across as to quiet for a city like New York – the audience anticipates the calm before the storm.
+But the ambience seems to quiet for a city like New York – the audience anticipates the calm before the storm.

 The fourth picture is the prelude to the upcoming climax.
 Both characters take a bigger space in the composition, they seem to be fighting and quarreling.
 The background is convoluted and disquietingly.
 The viewer gets lost easily in all the details.
 The shifted horizon emphasises the psychological uneasiness and tension of the subjects.
 The multitude of triangular shapes increases the dynamic and suspense.
 At this point a handgun (hidden between the text) is introduced, indicating a bad outcome to this situation.

 “Early morning dew.
 Two silhouettes contrasting the chiselled skyline.”